MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/forms-recognizer-covid-content.md

 ## Deploy this scenario

-Follow the steps in the [Getting Started Guide](https://github.com/microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/#getting-started) (includes a step-by-step Deployment Guide) within the [GitHub Repository](/azure/security/fundamentals/overview) to deploy this solution.  < link seems wrong
+Follow the steps in the [Getting Started Guide](https://github.com/microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/#getting-started) (includes a step-by-step Deployment Guide) within the [GitHub Repository](/azure/security/fundamentals/overview) to deploy this solution.  < link seems wrong . see below

 ## Pricing